 Recidivism is defined as a new felony reconviction in the state of Washington within three years of release from prison, where the most serious conviction is either for a violent or property offense.
-For the purposes of Exhibit 4.11.30, other offenses, such as drug offenses, are not included in this definition.
+For the purposes of this exhibit, other offenses are not included in this definition.